 As you surf through recipes online you find that a tamale pie can be made in all kinds of ways.
 The topping for tamale pies can be made with part flour and with milk or buttermilk.
-The pie filling can have a can of tomatoes, a jar of salsa or stuffed olives instead of black, and every kind of pepper, mild, medium and very hot.
+The pie filling can have a can of tomatoes, stuffed olives instead of black, and every kind of pepper, mild, medium and very hot.
 They are made with turkey, beef and pork and the amount of chili powder varies depending on how much heat people think makes the dish right for them.
-The cornmeal topping can also be doubled, spending half of it on the bottom of the casserole, then the meat mixture and then the remaining half spread on the top.
+The cornmeal topping can also be doubled, spreading half of it on the bottom of the casserole, then the meat mixture and then the remaining half spread on the top.

 After some experimenting I decided on the thicker texture for the topping, like my grandmother made, rather than a cornbread type topping.
 I made the mistake of using a corn meal that was too coarsely ground and it didn’t get cooked.

 Using fresh corn instead of canned or frozen is much better.